Macromux/pyinstaller-in-termux/README.md

       * apt-get install python-dev
     * If you're building Python by yourself, please rebuild your Python with `--enable-shared` (or, `--enable-framework` on Darwin)
 ```
-## Patch Note:
-This Error may originate from a older version
-of `Pyinstaller 3.6`,
-This has been patched
-in the version `Pyinstaller 5.10.1`.

 > This Error occurs, Because Pyinstaller cannot find the termux
 > lib path and has to be added manually to Pyinstaller paths.